Monument walk at Hughenden

 The tunnel was dug into the hill when Hughenden was a top secret mapping base during WWII.
 The tunnel may have been used as an air-raid shelter, but its purpose is uncertain.
 Today it is a home for bats.

-Turn left at the crossroad after 50 metres, and then keep left at the next fork.
+After 50 metres, turn left at a crossing path and then keep left at the next fork.

 Beech woodlands such as Manor Wood are a common sight in the Chilterns and were a popular choice for the local furniture industry